 Some events in life are traumatic for everyone – the death of a loved one, a disaster that destroys their home – and other, smaller events can for many be equally traumatic.
 The loss of a job for example qualifies as a traumatic event as well, after all that is a life changing event as well.
 And the COVID-19 pandemic and all the changes and restrictions that have accompanied it have been stressful for almost all of us.

-Although many people do try to live my the 'keep calm and carry on' mantra after any traumatic event in their life there is always stress that comes after such things and people can react in very different ways.
-Acknowledging and then learning how to handle stress is however a large part of anyone's recovery from a traumatic experience.
+Although many people do try to live by the ‘keep calm and carry on’ mantra after any traumatic event in their life there is always stress that comes after such things and people can react in very different ways.
+Acknowledging and then learning how to handle stress is however a large part of anyone’s recovery from a traumatic experience.

 Steps You Can Take Yourself to Handle Stress After Trauma

 Everyone’s reaction to trauma is different and so is the stress level that people experience after the event is over.
 There are some basic, practical steps you can take to begin coping with the aftermath of the event and the stress that comes along with it:

 Give Yourself Time

 It is important that you give yourself time to adjust to the way that a traumatic event has affected your life.
 Trying to carry on like nothing has happened is never going to help you truly move forward.

 Most people find that after any traumatic event, even a seemingly small one, they experience quite violent mood swings, feeling happier and more positive at one moment and then sad and despairing the next.
 As disconcerting as this is, it’s also perfectly normal.
 Accepting that you are not going to ‘be yourself’ for a while is an important step in learning how to handle stress after a traumatic event.

 Allow Yourself to Smile